MrSegee/StateHandler-Beta/README.md

   Now the stateKey argument

- This will be the name of the state, and how other scripts would read the state.
+ This will be the name of the state, and how other scripts would read the state, for example: "StateName"

   Now the Value argument